Virtual Machines

 • panel with available quick actions:

-• Reboot - this option is used to reboot power cycles the VM;
+• Reboot - reboots power cycles the VM;

 • Additional Actions: